-Student Info: This is the first area on the degree audit.
-Pieces of information in this area include curriculum, classification, email address, date of entry, graduation date, total credits, cumulative GPA, number of drops, designated repeat credits, and advisor.
+Student Info: This information can be found on the main dashboard of Workday under "academics".
+Pieces of information in this area include curriculum, classification, email address, date of entry, graduation date, total credits, cumulative GPA, designated repeat credits, and advisor.
 If a student is going to graduate in the next academic year, the graduation date is very important.
-Graduating seniors will receive their final audit the first week of classes in the term in which they will graduate.
-If the graduation date is wrong, students may not receive an audit in time to make necessary changes to it.
-Students can change or update the graduation date in AccessPlus under Student Information.